 Frequently Asked Questions

-How long does it take a solar shower to heat water?
+How long does a solar shower last?

-Are solar showers safe to use?
+Are solar showers safe to drink from or use on children?

 Summing Up